 Prior to attending law school, Douglas worked for Senator Lindsey Graham on Capitol Hill and with South Carolina's largest full-service marketing/advertising firm, Erwin-Penland, Inc. in Greenville.
 Douglas is a member of the South Carolina Association for Justice, formerly known as South Carolina Trial Lawyers, and the Charleston County Bar Association.

-David earned his Juris Doctor, cum laude, from the Charleston School of Law and was an Associate Articles Editor of the Charleston Law Review, a member of the Charleston School of Law Moot Court Board, and a Teaching Fellow in the Legal Research, Analysis, and Writing Department.
+A Kentucky native, David received a B.B.A. in Finance from the University of Kentucky in 2001 and then moved to Charleston in 2006 after a career in marketing with a Fortune 500 company.
+Next, David received an M.B.A. from The Citadel and a J.D., cum laude, from the Charleston School of Law where he was an Associate Articles Editor of the Charleston Law Review, a member of the Charleston School of Law Moot Court Board, and a Teaching Fellow in the Legal Research, Analysis, and Writing Department.
+During his legal study, David received CALI Awards for the highest law school grade in: Torts, Legal Research, Analysis, and Writing I & II, and Pleadings & Practice.

 Charleston, South Carolina native Laura Butler Peirano has many years of experience in the legal field.Read More